rpy2/rpy2/doc/source/index.rst

 It is developped for R-2.7 (and is not expected to work with a previous version), together with Python 2.5.
-Compatibility with Python 2.4 is expected but it was observed to segfault at rare occasions (and the cause is not yet identified).
+Compatibility with Python 2.4 is expected but it was observed to segfault on rare occasions (and the cause is not yet identified).